matthewzar/Public-Portfolio/README.md

 # Public Programming Portfolio
 Please note that this a work in progress, living document, and is subject to continuous change.
-Any blank or under-explained sections are there as content reminders - sorry about that, I'll do housekeeping before sending this to any recruiters.
+Any blank or under-explained will be updated as time permits.

 ## Overview
 This repo is an informal showcase of past work.
 Including everything from personal-repo-cross-references, to screenshots and descriptions of less public works.